jaywhj/mkdocs-materialx/docs/differences.md

 !!! note

-    The theme name is `materialx`, not material.
+    - The theme name is `materialx`, not material.
 Everything else is the same as when using material.
+    - To lower the barrier for users, MaterialX is designed to share the same package name with `mkdocs-material`, you may treat MaterialX and `mkdocs-material` as different versions of the same project — only one version can be installed in a single environment, and the later‑installed package will overwrite the earlier one.
+Since `mkdocs-material` will soon be deprecated, coexistence was not considered.

 Start a live preview server with the following command for automatic open and reload: